Citrix App Layering

 Hypervisor connectors are used when creating layers or importing a Gold Image to create the OS layer.
 Hypervisor connectors when packaging dynamically creates a packaging machine on the storage and host defined by the connector configuration.
 A hypervisor connection can also be used to create a virtual machine in the hypervisor.

 Citrix Provisioning connector integrates with an App Layering Agent on a Citrix Provisioning server to publish an image directly to the Provisioning server as a virtual disk.
 The prerequisites for Citrix Provisioning are:

-1) The connector service account must be a domain account with the administrator permission within PVS.
-2) The connector service account must also be a local administrator on the Citrix Provisioning server.
-3) A Citrix App Layering Agent must be installed on each Citrix Provisioning server defined in a connector.
+- A Citrix App Layering Agent must be installed on each Citrix Provisioning server defined in a connector.
 Only one agent can be defined per connector.

 Reference: Citrix Provisioning

 The Citrix App Layering appliance can directly provision and publish layered images to hypervisors as virtual machines that is used as the Master Image for MCS.
 Connectors allow layered images to publish directly to the hypervisor.
 The MCS connector is almost identical to the Hypervisor connectors except that the MCS connector starts the published virtual machine which allows any scripts defined in layers to run on the Master Image before it is deployed by MCS.
 The Master Image shutdown and a VM snapshot taken as part of this process.